-In delivering our responsibilities as set out in this policy Bright Education Centre will develop effective links with relevant agencies and co-operate with their child protection enquiries as appropriate, this will include providing reports and attending Child Protection Conferences and Reviews, Core Group Meetings, and CLA Reviews as requested.
+In delivering our responsibilities as set out in this policy Bright Centres will develop effective links with relevant agencies and co-operate with their child protection enquiries as appropriate, this will include providing reports and attending Child Protection Conferences and Reviews, Core Group Meetings, and CLA Reviews as requested.
 We will understand our role in these forums and will make the appropriate challenges to ensure decisions are made in the best interest of our pupil (and their siblings) to ensure the best possible outcomes.
-Where staff other than the DSL attends any of the aforementioned meetings Bright Education Centre will ensure that they are properly trained to do so and by attending such meetings they will have been given the appropriate authority to make decisions and commit resources on behalf of the school.
+Where staff other than the DSL attends any of the aforementioned meetings Bright Centres will ensure that they are properly trained to do so and by attending the physical, mental health and emotional well-being of children; the protection of children from harm and neglect; the education, training and recreation of children; the contribution made by them to society; and their social and economic well-being.

+such meetings they will have been given the appropriate authority to make decisions and commit resources on behalf of the centre.